maramara/maramara.github.io/_projects/bun.md

 - There are privacy concerns for profile creation based on the questionnaire as well as communication analysis
 - Social proof plays a big role in the perception of the product

-With all the data collected with initial research and through design sprints, we became focused on the problem of defining and building team culture.
+With all the data collected by initial research and through design sprints, we shifted focus on the problem of defining and building team culture, with target audience being team leaders, team members and job candidates.
-The target audience is company administrators, team members and job candidates.
+Once the initial set of features that we wanted to test was agreed on by the team and product manager, we decided to parallelize the work where possible.

-The wireframes were made into a clickable prototype and tested by another UX designer, while simultaneously I started working on the pattern library for the project.
+To speed up execution work, the wireframes tested by another UX designer, while I started focusing on UI design.

 ## UI design

-UI design for the application was defined by me, based on the branding styleguide done by outside agency.
+UI design for the application was defined by me, based on the brand guidelines done by an outside agency.

 ### Pattern Library